Acute Psychiatric Emergencies - - E-Book

 A structured approach will enable all clinicians (whether mental health trained or not) to manage psychiatric emergencies optimally, so that patients receive high‐quality care.
 It will also ensure that important steps in the care process are not forgotten.
 As it is common for mental and physical health problems to occur at the same time, both require consideration.

 After a primary assessment has been completed and relevant steps have been taken to ensure safety, a secondary assessment needs to be undertaken.
 This includes establishing the key features of the presentation.
 In particular, it is important to establish whether the presentation is predominantly a physical health or a mental health problem (or a combination of both).
-This process involves being able to interact with the patient in a manner that conveys understanding and empathy, builds rapport, reduces anxiety and enables information gathering in an effective and efficient manner.
+This process involves being able to interact with the patient in a manner which conveys understanding and empathy, builds rapport, reduces anxiety and enables information gathering in an effective and efficient manner.
 Secondary mental health assessment includes a focused conversational psychosocial history and examination of the mental state, while secondary physical health assessment involves a focused physical history and full top‐to‐toe examination.
-Following on from this, an appropriate emergency treatment and management plan can be implemented.
+Following on from this, an appropriate emergency treatment and management plan can be identified.

 The final phase of the structured approach is to stabilise the patient so that transfer to an appropriate care environment can occur.